 The tables below reflect the payments and benefits payable to each named executive officer in the event of a termination of the executive's employment under several different circumstances.
 The amounts shown assume that termination was effective as of December 31, 2015, given the executive's compensation and service levels as of that date and are estimates of the amounts that would be payable to the named executive officers in each situation.
 The actual amounts to be paid can only be determined at the time of an executive's actual separation from the company.
 Factors that may affect the nature and amount of payments made on termination of employment, among others, include the timing of the event, compensation level, the market price of the company's common stock and the executive's age.
 Amounts shown in the event of an involuntary termination of employment for named executive officers without an employment agreement are based on historical practices and predetermined guidelines.
 The reported value of the accelerated vesting of outstanding equity awards is based on the intrinsic value of these awards (the value based upon the market price of the company's common stock on December 31, 2015).
 The value of PSUs that continue to vest after termination is reported as if the grants vested at target on the termination date.
-The amounts shown in the table do not include payments and benefits available generally to salaried employees, such as accrued vacation pay, pension benefits and any death, disability or welfare benefits available under broad-based plans.
-For information on pension and deferred compensation plans, see the "Pension Benefits Table" on page 39.
+The amounts shown in the table do not include payments and benefits available under broad-based palans.
+For information on pension and deferred compensation plans, see the "Pension Benefits available on page 39.